 25. applications for certain orders under Highways Act 1980: cost recovery

 Within those sections are a multitude of changes in procedure and process which intend to act as a package of legislative reforms.

 The actual processes through which the content of the Act will be delivered will be set out in regulations.
 These regulations are also likely to specify certain exceptions to extinguishment at the cut-off date to prevent some routes being lost unintentionally.

+Defra has recently announced its intention to repeal the cut-off date from the legislation.
 Defra is currently drafting the regulations and we do not have the details of what they will contain.
 There is no timetable available for when these regulations will be published.
-Therefore, there is currently no date for the implementation of the 2026 cut-off date, the requirements of the Deregulation Act and the effect they may have on the cut-off date provisions, or whether the cut-off date may be extended.
+Therefore, there is currently no formal decision on the implementation, or otherwise, of the 2026 cut-off date, the requirements of the Deregulation Act and the effect they may have on the cut-off date provisions.
 We will update the information on this page once further details are published.